 The importance of Columbia Icefield

-The Rockies is the major mountain range in North America and it’s created by tectonic movements and gigantic landmass.
+The Rockies is the major mountain range in North America and it’s created by tectonic movements and a gigantic landmass.
 Glaciers in the north began carving the landscape of western Canada more than 3 million years ago.
-Today, Columbia icefield is the largest icefield in North America and the origin of fresh water to the entire continent that flows into three oceans – the Pacific Ocean, Atlantic Ocean, and the Arctic Ocean.
+Today, the Columbia icefield is the largest icefield in North America and the origin of fresh water to the entire continent that flows into three oceans – the Pacific Ocean, Atlantic Ocean, and the Arctic Ocean.
 Its meltwater affects the lives of tens of millions of people.
 Along the way, these rivers wind across thousands of square kilometers and provide water to wetlands, crops, hydroelectric generators, and municipal water supplies.

 What is an Icefield?

 An Icefield is a body of ice with an area under 50,000 square kilometers.
 Icefield is formed when accumulated snow compresses under its own weight and turns into ice.
 Columbia Icefield covers an area of 165 sq. kilometers – about the size of Metro Vancouver.
 It has six main glaciers that flow from the Columbia Icefield: Castleguard, Saskatchewan, Athabasca, Dome, Stutfield, and Columbia.
 The visitors center is located under the Athabasca Glacier.

 The Columbia Icefield receives about 10 meters of snow per year.
 However, global warming harms the ice field.
 Although the glacier is constantly moving downhill, it is melting faster in the summer than it can expand in the winter.
 This causes the glacier to shrink over time.